-Families have the option to stay at another Divi Resort in Oranjestad -- Divi Village Golf & Beach Resort.
+Families have the option to stay at another Divi Resort in Oranjestad—Divi Village Golf & Beach Resort.
 This resort is especially convenient for large groups, as it offers studio, one- and two-bedroom suites and villas equipped with balconies and full kitchens.
 Families have the option to rent catamarans, rafts and canoes; they also have the option to reserve scuba diving trips, windsurfing lessons and snorkel gear.
 There are four restaurants onsite, plus a spa and golf course for parents to enjoy.
-It"s easy to access nearby attractions, such as Baby Beach (perfect for new swimmers) and the Butterfly Farm.
-It is located across the street from Tamarijin Aruba All Inclusive Resort.
+It”s easy to access nearby attractions, such as Baby Beach (perfect for new swimmers) and the Butterfly Farm.
+It’s located across the street from Tamarijin Aruba All Inclusive Resort.

-You read that right -- Holiday Inn offers all-inclusive rates in Noord, Aruba.
+You read that right—Holiday Inn offers all-inclusive rates in Noord, Aruba.
 Rates include all meals (provided at four different restaurants), local liquors and a 20-percent discount at Pelican Adventures, which offers sailing, snorkeling and scuba diving excursions.
-Families also enjoy access to a sports court, children's activity center, spa and three pools and poolside cabanas.
+Families also enjoy access to a sports court, children’s activity center, spa and three pools and poolside cabanas.
 Accommodations include rooms and junior suites with partial or full oceanfront rooms.
-Soon, Holiday Inn Resort Aruba will also offer three activity zones: Peace & Harmony, Chill & Mingle and Action & Play -- the latter of which will cater to families.
+Holiday Inn Resort Aruba also offers three activity zones: Peace & Harmony, Chill & Mingle and Action & Play, the latter of which caters to families.

 In Eagle Beach, Amsterdam Manor Beach Resort offers suites with kitchenettes or full kitchens (though you don’t have to worry about preparing meals if you purchase the resort’s all-inclusive package).
 Accommodations also include free Wi-Fi, and they”re equipped with new beds and televisions.
 The resort offers a freshwater pool with a waterfall, plus a separate pool for little ones, as well as complimentary beach gear, bike rentals and snorkel equipment.
 Families enjoy themed events and weekly movies on the beach, too.